rahulrajpl/rahulrajpl.github.io.old/_posts/2020-01-22 Passive OSINT.markdown

 This is a tool I wrote to find out if a given username is already registered with popular websites or not.
 Project is open-sourced [here](https://github.com/rahulrajpl/netizenship)

+update: 19 Feb 2020 - (Added more tools)

+**Maltego**
+A very powerful tool which is packaged with kali Linux for passive int.
+Community Edition, which is free, has just enough features to get started.
+Explore the tool by searching maltigo in Kali main menu.

+**Spiderfoot**

+**Buscador Investigative OS**

 -----------------------
 ### References:
 -----------------------
 [^1]: Ethical Hacking course by @thecybermentor
 [^2]: Penetration Testing and Ethical Hacking course by *Cybrary*
+[^3]: Ethical Hacking Bootcamp by Omar Santoos on OReilly